jinglescode/jinglescode.github.io/_posts/javascript/2020-01-04-project-euler-problem-1.md

 ---
-title: Project Euler: Problem 1: Multiples of 3 and 5
+title: Project Euler - Problem 1 - Multiples of 3 and 5
 layout: note
-image: /assets/img/posts/project-euler100.jpg
+image: /assets/img/posts/project-euler.jpg
-description: Project Euler (pronounced Oiler) is a series of challenging mathematical/computer programming problems meant to delve into unfamiliar areas and learn new concepts in a fun and recreational manner.
+description: Find the sum of all the multiples of 3 or 5 below the provided parameter value number.
 category: javascript
 tags:
 - ProjectEuler100
 - javascript
 ---

-# Project Euler: Problem 1: Multiples of 3 and 5

 ## The problem
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Find the sum of all the multiples of 3 or 5 below the provided parameter value number.